An investigation of how the key ingredients needed to build a successful business

 The fundamental question every entrepreneur needs to answer is: how do you make money in your business?
 This blog post first takes a closer look at the fundamental ingredients every company needs in order to create value, and how these ingredients combine to create a sustainable business.
 It then examines how you can track the financial success of your business.

 This is the sixth post in a series of posts in which I discuss how to use prototype business models using system dynamics.
 To illustrate the process, we are building a simple, but complete model of a generic business – the generic business model prototype – as we go along.
 The objective of the generic business model prototype is twofold: to help you learn more about business AND to help you learn more about how to prototype a business using system dynamics.
-A list of all posts in the series can be accessed here, you can find an introduction to the business model prototype itself here.
+A list of all posts in the series can be accessed Prototyping Business Models And Market Strategies

 My favorite approach to visualizing the dynamics of how a company does business is to use causal loop diagrams.
 Today we will create such a diagram for a company’s value creation logic.
 In practice we mostly sketch such diagrams by hand on a flip-chart or whiteboard, in discussion with our clients.
 Later we transfer our sketches to an appropriate diagramming or modeling tool.